Energy Portal guidance

 Portal Environmental Tracking System ('PETS')

-The Portal Environmental Tracking System (‘PETS) is BEIS’s new environmental permitting system accessed via the UK Energy Portal.
-The system is now live.
+The Portal Environmental Tracking System (‘PETS) is the Offshore Petroleum Regulator for Environment and Decommissioning (OPRED)'s new environmental permitting system accessed via the UK Energy Portal.
+Included in PETS are:

 The new PETS system seeks to integrate the old style PON15 applications under one centralised Master Application Template (‘MAT’) which will be applied for under the following activity headings: